Lewis A. Brigham

-Lewis Alexander Brigham (January 2, 1831 – February 19, 1885) was an American Republican Party politician who represented New Jersey's 7th congressional district in the United States House of Representatives from 1879 to 1881.
+Lewis Alexander Brigham (January 2, 1831 – February 19, 1885) was an American lawyer, educator and Republican Party politician who represented New Jersey's 7th congressional district in the United States House of Representatives from 1879 to 1881.

 Early life and education

 Brigham was born in New York Mills, New York, on January 2, 1831.
 He attended the district schools and Whitestown Seminary in Whitesboro, New York.
 He graduated from Hamilton College in 1849.
 He studied law, was admitted to the bar in 1855 and commenced practice in New York City.

 He was superintendent of public schools, Bergen County, New Jersey, (Note: The source references "Bergen" as Bergen County, as New Jersey townships did not have separate school districts until 1894.) from 1866 to 1870.
 He was a member of the board of police commissioners of Jersey City, New Jersey from 1874 to 1876, and was a member of the New Jersey General Assembly in 1877.